jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-service-encryption-client.rst

 --------------------

 ``'Cipher'`` (string)
-    This is the cipher method that the encryption client will use while encrypting.
+    Cipher method that the encryption client uses while encrypting.
 Only 'gcm' and 'cbc' are supported at this time.

 .. important::

-    PHP `updated in version 7.1 <http://php.net/manual/en/migration71.new-features.php>`_
-    to include the extra parameters necessary to `encrypt <http://php.net/manual/en/function.openssl-encrypt.php>`_ and `decrypt <http://php.net/manual/en/function.openssl-decrypt.php>`_
+    PHP is `updated in version 7.1 <http://php.net/manual/en/migration71.new-features.php>`_ to include the extra parameters necessary to `encrypt <http://php.net/manual/en/function.openssl-encrypt.php>`_ and `decrypt <http://php.net/manual/en/function.openssl-decrypt.php>`_
     using OpenSSL for GCM encryption.
-As such, using GCM with your ``Aws\S3\Crypto\S3EncryptionClient`` is only available on PHP 7.1 or higher.
+As a result, using GCM with your ``Aws\S3\Crypto\S3EncryptionClient`` is only available on PHP 7.1 or later.

 ``'KeySize'`` (int)
-    This specifies the length of the content encryption key to be generated for encrypting.
+    The length of the content encryption key to generate for encrypting.
 Defaults to 256 bits.
 Valid configuration options are 256, 192, and 128.

 ``'Aad'`` (string)
-    Optional 'Additional authentication data' to be included with your encrypted payload.
-This information is validated on decryption.
-Aad is only available when using the 'gcm' cipher.
+    Optional 'Additional authentication data' to include with your encrypted payload.
+This information is validated on decryption. ``Aad`` is available only when using the 'gcm' cipher.

 Metadata Strategies
 -------------------